Skip to main content

 The other reason for needing working drawings is when they are required by the engineer for example.
 They may also need to be passed along to the council, water authorities, or the building surveyor to be used in the process of issuing permits.

-When a designer can't create working drawings
+What happens when a designer can't legally create working drawings?

 While working drawings are often needed for landscape projects there is one scenario where they cannot legally be done by the landscape designer.
 This is whenever a building permit is required for a garden project - which is very common.